Ragin' Cajuns hold off Nicholls 27-24 - NewsBreak

 Ragin' Cajuns hold off Nicholls 27-24

-Levi Lewis threw for 304 yards and two touchdowns and Louisiana-Lafayette edged Nicholls 27-24 on Saturday night.

-Leading 17-10 at halftime, the Ragin' Cajuns' Kris Moncrief returned an interception 67 yards for a touchdown in the third quarter and Kenneth Almendares added a 28-yard field goal in the fourth.

-The Colonels (0-2) rallied with a pair of touchdowns in the final five minutes, but the second came with only 33 seconds remaining and Nicholls failed to recover an onside kick.
+LAFAYETTE, La.
+(AP) — Levi Lewis threw for 304 yards and two touchdowns and Louisiana-Lafayette edged Nicholls 27-24.
+Leading 17-10 at halftime, the Ragin’ Cajuns’ Kris Moncrief returned an interception 67 yards for a touchdown in the third quarter and Kenneth Almendares added a 28-yard field goal in the fourth.
+The Colonels rallied with a pair of touchdowns in the final five minutes, but the second came with only 33 seconds remaining and Nicholls failed to recover an onside kick.
+Nicholls' Dai-Jean Dixon made a school-record 14 catches and tied another school mark with 198 yards receiving while going over 3,000 career yards.
+He caught two TD passes.www.wcn247.com

-Lewis was 19-of-33 passing with completions to 11 ULL (1-1) receivers.
-Michael Jefferson led with 84 yards and a touchdown.
-John Stephens also caught a scoring pass.

 Comments / 0